sequentech/ballot-verifier/README.md

 ## Generating auditable ballot

-You could generate an auditable ballot with `agora-airgap encrypt` utility.
+You could generate an auditable ballot with `ballot-verifier encrypt` utility.
 This is useful for testing, and you can even use it to generate some of the fixtures in the unit tests.
 The input for the encrypt command are three file paths: